Articles

 The experienced advisers at Continuum Financial Planners Pty Ltd are well versed in investment diversification techniques: we advise a wide range of investors on their wealth management strategies and are available to engage with you to develop a plan to achieve as high level of financial independence as possible from your available and anticipated resources – ‘we listen, we understand; and we have solutions’ that we deliver through ‘personalised, professional wealth management advice’.

-To ensure that your portfolio is properly constructed to your individual financial needs, goals and objectives, seek a meeting with one of our team – call 07-34213456, or use our Contact Us facility and be assured of prompt and courteous attention.
+To ensure that your portfolio is properly constructed to your individual financial needs, goals and objectives, seek a meeting with one of our team – call 07-34213456, or use our Book A Meeting facility at your convenience to make the appointment.

-[This article was originally posted as part of the March 2011 eNewsletter: it has been updated and refreshed in May 2014, June 2016]
+(This article was originally posted as part of the March 2011 eNewsletter.
+It has occasionally been updated/ refreshed, most recently in October 2024.)